bmi-imaginelab/SI-MIL/data_curation/README.md

 #### Feature Extraction

-Extract features from the patches using Deep Neural Network (specifically ViT-S, but can be modified):
+Following going through the PathExpert feature extraction process, to extract deep features from the patches using Deep Neural Network (specifically ViT-S, but can be modified), run the following:

 ```bash
 python extract_deep_features.py --patch_path 'test_dataset/patches' \